-19.13 Company Shuttle
+19.13 Company Shuttle for Locations Outside the Home Zone

-The Company shall provide transportation to and from the location from a marshaling point or points within the Production Zone or the Home Zone, agreed to by the parties prior to the scheduled days of shooting outside the applicable zone.
+When reasonably practical and demand is adequate, the Company shall provide transportation to and from a marshalling point or points within the Production Zone or the Home Zone, agreed to by the parties prior to the scheduled days of shooting outside the applicable zone.
 Transportation to all production locations shall be provided by the Company to those Employees who are housed by the Company and have requested such transportation.